vineetpandita10/vineetpandita10/README.md

 - 👋 Hi, I’m @vineetpandita10
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...SDE-1 Roles
-- 🌱 I’m currently learning DataStructures
+- 🌱 I’m currently learning ...DataStructures and Algorithms✨
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...nothing Xd
 - 📫 How to reach me ...
+Linkedin

 <!---
 vineetpandita10/vineetpandita10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.